belcurv/medium/modular_js_2.md

 That's it for now.
 We only have one module and it only has a single public method, which is called once the document has finished loading.
 You can now launch `index.html` in a browser and it will fetch and display a random image.
 Yay - it works!
 Also boo - it looks like @$$!
 Let's address that with a bit of CSS.

->> Aside - just like we are writing separate JavaScript modules for each feature, we will write separate external CSS stylesheets for each feature.
+> Just like we write separate JavaScript modules for each feature, we will also write separate external CSS stylesheets for each feature.
 This further promotes code re-use - copy a previously-written module's JavaScript and CSS files into your new project - and makes your code more readable.
 Don't forget to `<link>` to the separate stylesheet(s) in the `<head>` of your `index.html`.

 Create a new file `backgrounds.css` in your `/src/css` folder: